GoogleCloudPlatform/bq-pii-classifier/docs/common-terraform-2-variables.md

 ```
 project = "<GCP project ID to deploy solution to>"
 compute_region = "<GCP region to deploy compute resources e.g. cloud run, iam, etc>"
-data_region = "<GCP region where the target data resides and where data-related resources will be deployed e.g. data calatog taxonomies, dlp template, bigquery dataset, etc>"
+data_region = "<GCP region where application-owned data will be deployed e.g. dlp results table, gcs buckets, etc. >"
+source_data_regions  = "[<List of GCP regions where the source data resides.
+Policy tags and DLP inspection templates will be deployed there.>]"
 ```

 ### Configure BigQuery Dataset